 What are personality rights?

-Personality rights refer to the legal protections that protect an individual’s identity, including their image, name and other distinctive attributes, from unauthorised use.
+Personality rights refer to the legal protections that safeguard an individual’s identity, including their image, name and other distinctive attributes, from unauthorised use.
 These rights help individuals, especially public figures, maintain control over how they are represented in public and commercial settings.

 The right to one’s image, often referred to as "portrait rights" grants individuals control over the use of their image.
 It prohibits anyone from capturing, publishing, or distributing one’s image without their explicit consent.
 It is closely linked to the right to privacy and the protection of personal data, and it protects individuals from unwanted intrusions into their private lives.
 For public figures, such as professional athletes, this right is of particular importance.